walles/barnklocka2/README.md

 * Add CI running our tests
 * If the text entry field is correct when the Go button is pressed, randomize a new time on the analog clock and clear the field
+* If the text entry field is wrong when the Go button is pressed, highlight that somehow.